A Look at Social Entrepreneurship Companies with Grace College

 Blake Mycoskie visited Argentina in 2006 and saw children walking in the streets outside Buenos Aires without shoes.
 He was inspired to take action after learning how shoes are an effective way to combat disease.
-Nearly one-quarter of the world’s population has soil-transmitted infections, according to the World Health Organization, and they affect the poorest and most deprived communities.
+Nearly 1.5 billion people worldwide have soil-transmitted infections, according to the World Health Organization, and they affect the poorest and most deprived communities.

 Mycoskie founded TOMS the same year and established a “buy one, give one” model.
 For every pair of shoes sold, TOMS would provide a new pair of shoes to children in Argentina and other developing countries.
 TOMS’ dedication to giving has expanded to several items in more than 70 countries.

 - More than 60 million people have received pairs of shoes.

 - More than 400,000 people have received prescription glasses, sight-saving surgery or medical treatment to restore their sight.

 - More than 335,000 people have received a week of safe water.

 - More than 25,000 mothers have received safe birth services.

 TOMS is a well-known example among social entrepreneurship companies.
 Many business leaders are dedicated to changing the world through the idea of social entrepreneurship.

 “Social entrepreneurship is about applying practical, innovative and sustainable approaches to benefit society in general, with an emphasis on those who are marginalized and poor,” according to the Schwab Foundation for Social Entrepreneurship.
 Certain values and characteristics set “the social entrepreneur apart from the rest of the crowd of well-meaning people and organizations who dedicate their lives to social improvement.”